kartoza/docker-mapproxy/README.md

 * `CHEAPER=`Minimum number of workers allowed.
 This should always be lower than the env `PROCESSES`
 * `THREADS`=maximum number of parallel threads to run production instance with.
-* `PRODUCTION`=Boolean value to indicate if you need to run develop server or using uwsgi
 * `MULTI_MAPPROXY`=Boolean value to indicate if you need to run multi mapproxy.
 Defaults to false
 * `ALLOW_LISTING`=Allows listing all config files in multi map mode
 * `LOGGING`=Boolean value to indicate if you need to activate logging.
 Useful